 ASC Topic 740 provides guidance for how uncertain tax positions should be recognized, measured, disclosed and presented in the financial statements.
-This requires the evaluation of tax positions taken or expected to be taken in the course of preparing the Foundation's tax return to determine whether the tax positions are more-likely-than-not of being sustained when challenged or when examined by the applicable tax authority.
-Tax positions not deemed to meet the more-likely-than-not threshold would be recorded as a tax asset or liability in the current year.
+This requires the evaluation of tax positions taken or expected to be taken in the course of preparing the Foundation's tax return to determine whether the tax positions are more likely than not of being sustained when challenged or when examined by the applicable tax authority.
+Tax positions not deemed to meet the more likely than not threshold would be recorded as a tax asset or liability in the current year.
 Management has determined that there are no material uncertain tax positions.

-Income taxes: Limited liability companies' taxable income or loss is allocated to their members in accordance with the entity's respective ownership percentages.
-All limited liability companies are subject to the Texas gross margin tax.
+Income taxes: Effective July 1, 2019, Enterprises elected to be taxed as an S corporation.
+An S corporation's taxable income or loss is allocated to their members in accordance with the entity's respective ownership percentages.
+All S corporations are subject to the Texas gross margin tax.
 A liability for the estimated Texas gross margin tax has been recorded in the consolidated financial statements.
 The Santikos Foundation is a not-for-profit organization and is exempt from federal income taxes under section 501(c)(3) of the Code, except to the extent it has unrelated business activities.
-Enterprises made distributions to the Santikos Foundation during 2018 for estimated unrelated business income that is taxable at the Santikos Foundation level.
-The deferred federal tax expense for 2018 is related to amortization of deferred revenue.
-Significant components of federal income tax expense is as follows:
+The deferred federal tax benefit for 2019 is related to amortization of deferred revenue, depreciation expense and losses on the sale of assets.
+Significant components of federal income tax (benefit) expense is as follows:

+Years Ended December 31

+2019 2018

-Current \$ 676,186
+Current Deferred \$ (221,792) (879,598) \$ 676,186 (145,153)

-Deferred (145,153)

-Total \$ 531,033
+\$ (1,101,390) \$ 531,033